project-curio/curio-web/docs/seed_data_acquisition.md

 ---

+## Quick Rerun Checklist (For Returning Users)

+Use this condensed checklist when you’re re-ingesting a new city after the initial setup.

+1️⃣ **Skip Sections 1–2.** Your Supabase schema only needs to be created once.
+2️⃣ **Set your city constants** in §5.5 (`CITY = "chicago"`, etc.).
+3️⃣ **Verify ingestion sources** (§5.7).
+4️⃣ **Run scraping (§7)** — **Push to Sheets (§8)** — **Review (§9)** — **Merge (§11)**.
+5️⃣ **Confirm results** (§11.1) and note verified slugs in your log.

+🎯 In 30–45 minutes, you can seed a new city end-to-end with confidence.

 With these steps—and awareness of the current gaps—anyone on the team (or an approved AI agent) can ingest a new market end-to-end without prior context.
 Follow the order exactly, keep the Google Sheet review diligent, and review Supabase records after each run to preserve Curio’s data quality bar.

+By keeping an eye on these checks, you’ll maintain both the technical health and the ethical integrity of Curio’s data foundation.

+You’ve now completed Curio’s entire seed-data workflow.
+Every map pin and visitor reflection will build on this foundation—thank you for moving the data carefully from sources to Sheets to final records.